Four Seasons Hotel Hong Kong

-During 2017, the New York Times reported that Chinese-Canadian Xiao Jianhua was abducted from this hotel and taken to mainland China.

-Guest rooms and suites
+Rooms and facilities

-The hotel has 399 guest rooms and suites.
+The hotel has 399 guest rooms and suites including studio, 1-bedroom, 2-bedroom and 3-bedroom from 547 sf gross to 1,867 sf gross.
 There are two styles of guest room - Western contemporary, with silk-paneled walls and marble-floored entry foyers, and rooms with a traditional Chinese influence, featuring sculpted furnishings and gold leaf.
 The hotel does not have floors numbered 13, 14, 24, 34 or 44.

-Dining facilities

-Fine dining facilities include Michelin-starred Cantonese restaurant Lung King Heen and the French restaurant Caprice.
-Received in the guide's inaugural 2009 Hong Kong and Macau edition under Chef de cuisine Chan Yan-tak, Four Seasons Hotel Hong Kong became the first hotel in the world to hold a Chinese restaurant with the maximum of three stars.
-For 7 years consecutively, Lung King Heen has continued to retain the accolade.
-Both restaurants were awarded three Michelin stars in Michelin Guide Hong Kong Macau 2019.
+Fine dining facilities include Cantonese restaurant Lung King Heen and the French restaurant Caprice.
+Both received three Michelin stars in 2009.
+Lung King Heen retained the accolade for 7 years.
+In 2019, both restaurants were again awarded three Michelin stars.

-Awards
+History

+In 2009, Four Seasons Hotel Hong Kong became the first hotel in the world to hold two restaurants, Lung King Heen and Caprice, with three Michelin stars, the maximum rating.

 On 11 February 2015, Forbes Travel Guide awarded the hotel a five-star rating.

+In 2017, billionaire Xiao Jianhua was taken to the mainland reportedly by Chinese public security officers.
+Five or six plain-clothed agents accosted Xiao at his hotel apartment and, after a meeting inside, escorted him and his two bodyguards across the border.